samsonasik/RedirectHandlerModule/README.md

 [![Coverage Status](https://coveralls.io/repos/samsonasik/RedirectHandlerModule/badge.svg?branch=master)](https://coveralls.io/r/samsonasik/RedirectHandlerModule)
 [![Downloads](https://img.shields.io/packagist/dt/samsonasik/redirect-handler-module.svg?style=flat-square)](https://packagist.org/packages/samsonasik/redirect-handler-module)

-*RedirectHandlerModule* is a module for handling redirect when the given url to redirect plugin is not registered in your zf2/zf3 application.
-It simply override existing ZF2/ZF3 redirect plugin, so we can just use it.
+*RedirectHandlerModule* is a module for handling redirect when the given url to redirect plugin is not registered in your ZF application.
+It simply override existing ZF redirect plugin, so we can just use it.

 > This is README for version ^2.0 which only support ZF3 with php ^7.1.